lancenacabuan/Shaliah/README.md

 The New Testament does not merely affirm that Jesus possesses a human body.
 It portrays a genuinely human life of growth, dependence, prayer, temptation, faith, obedience, suffering, and death.
 Jesus grows in wisdom, receives the Spirit, prays for help, distinguishes his will from God’s in Gethsemane, learns obedience through suffering, and entrusts himself to the One who can save him from death.

 Classical Christology preserves this material through the doctrine that the eternal Son assumed a complete human nature.
 Biblical Unitarianism reads it more directly: the subject who obeys, trusts, suffers, and dies is God’s human Son.
-His faithfulness is not a temporary performance by an omniscient divine consciousness but the real achievement of a Spirit-anointed human being.
+On the Biblical Unitarian reading, his faithfulness is the obedience of a genuinely human Messiah whose dependence upon God is constitutive rather than merely economically assumed.

 ### 9.2 The Second Adam and Faithful Israelite